waterbridge7/hongqiao/_pages/about.md

   - /about.html
 ---

-Now I'm a lecturer in School of Mathematics and Statistics at Central South University.
+Now I'm an associate professor in School of Mathematics and Statistics at Central South University.
 My research interests include Uncertainty Quantification, Bayesian inference, Optimal experimental design and Machine Learning.

 News
 ------